The ITIL® framework is the most widely-used framework of best practices for IT Service Management (ITSM).

 The framework that I have spent 30 years working with is ITIL.

-It’s based on good solid engineering practice and everyday sensible behaviours.
+It’s based on good solid engineering practice and everyday sensible behaviors.
 And it’s applicable to all kinds of services.
 Since everything we do is a service (to some degree) then it should offer good ideas for everyone.

 So… just because you are happy with the familiar sets of guidance you use, it is always worth a look over the wall at other good ideas.